TheeCobra1/Whitelist-Manager/README.md

 - `/whitelist add <player>`: Add a player to the whitelist.
 Requires `whitelistmanager.admin`.
 - `/whitelist remove <player>`: Remove a player from the whitelist.
 Requires `whitelistmanager.admin`.
 - `/whitelist list [page]`: List all whitelisted players, with optional pagination.
-- `/whitelist search <player>`: Search for a player in the whitelist.
+- `/whitelist search <player>`: Search for a player in the whitelist by their full SteamID.

 ### Permissions

-- `whitelistmanager.admin`: Access to whitelist management commands.
+- `whitelistmanager.admin`: Grants access to whitelist management commands.
-- `whitelistmanager.bypass`: Granted to whitelisted players to bypass restrictions.

 ## Support and Issues

-For issues or questions, please open an issue on the [GitHub Issues](https://github.com/Cobrakiller456/-whitelist-manager/issues) page.
+For support, questions, or to report issues, please open an issue on the [GitHub Issues](https://github.com/Cobrakiller456/-whitelist-manager/issues) page.

 ## License

-Licensed under the MIT License.
-See the [LICENSE](https://github.com/TheeCobra1/Whitelist-Manager/blob/main/LICENSE) file for details.
+This plugin is licensed under the MIT License.
+For more details, see the [LICENSE](https://github.com/TheeCobra1/Whitelist-Manager/blob/main/LICENSE) file.